stsmall/abc_scripts2/README.md

 **TODO**
 * add support for SLiM and pySlim.
-* option to use MMC, beta or dirac in msprime (not yet stable options in msprime)
+* option to use MMC, beta or dirac in msprime

-## NEW in sims:
-1. msprime as default
-2. msbgs (for background selection)

-## NEW in stats:
+## Stats:
 1. 2-locus stats of [momentsLD](https://bitbucket.org/simongravel/moments/src/LD/)
 2. Stats implemented in [Jay et al. 2019](https://doi.org/10.1093/molbev/msz038)